nm1ll/stat-mtl/README.md

-# stat-mtl
-Code repository for PhD dissertation "Statistical Extensions of Multi-Task Learning with Semiparametric Methods and Task Diagnostics"
+# Code repository for PhD dissertation "Statistical Extensions of Multi-Task Learning with Semiparametric Methods and Task Diagnostics"